Assault by Auto in New Jersey

 Charges of assault by auto or vessel (boat) can lead to serious consequences, including heavy fines, probation, restricted driving privileges and even jail time.
 If you have been charged with assault by auto or vessel, there is enough at stake to immediately consult with an experienced criminal attorney.

-A charge of Assault by Auto (or Vessel) in the State of New Jersey can range from a disorderly persons offense to a second-degree crime.
+A charge under N.J.S.A 2C:12-1(c), the statute which governs assault by auto or vessel in the State of New Jersey, can range from a disorderly persons offense to a second-degree crime.
 The level of the charge depends on the specific circumstances of the case and the injuries sustained by the victim(s).

-- On any school property or within 1000 feet of a school;
+- On any school property or within 1,000 feet of a school

-Third Degree: When a person operated an automobile (or vessel) while under the influence of alcohol or intoxicating narcotics in violation of N.J.S.A.
+Third Degree: When a person operated an automobile or vessel while under the influence of alcohol or intoxicating narcotics in violation of N.J.S.A.
 39:4-50 (DUI) and serious bodily injury results.

 - When serious bodily injury results due to the reckless operation of an automobile or vessel.

 - When a person operates while under the influence of alcohol or intoxicating narcotics in violation of N.J.S.A.
 39:4-50 (DUI) and bodily injury results.

 Penalty: Six to 18 months in jail and up to $10,000 in fines if convicted.